agusrajuthaliyan/Open-Course-Data-Analysis-Project/README.md

 ***
 ### **2. ABOUT THE DATA**

 The data was collected by the Department of Statistics.
 The mode of collection of data was facilitated by using [Google Forms](https://docs.google.com/forms/u/0/ "See Online💡") which the students had to fill in.
 Data from the year 2019 & 2020 were used conveniently for comparison purposes.
-The data collected was then made to undergo a few transformations and some basic cleaning in [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel "See Online💡")
+The data collected was then made to undergo a few transformations and some basic cleaning in [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel "See Online💡").

 #### **2.1.
 Data Files :**
 1. **[Allotment-Data-2019.xlsx](Data/Allotment-Data-2019.xlsx "Download")**